Kingxukai/linux/Documentation/trace/histogram.rst

     The 'onmatch(matching.event).trace(<synthetic_event_name>,param
-    list)' hist trigger action is invoked whenever an event matches and the histogram entry would be added or updated.
-It causes the named synthetic event to be generated with the values given in the 'param list'.
-The result is the generation of a synthetic event that consists of the values contained in those variables at the time the invoking event was hit.
-For example, if the synthetic event name is 'wakeup_latency', a wakeup_latency event is generated using onmatch(event).trace(wakeup_latency,arg1,arg2).
+    list)' hist trigger action is invoked whenever an event matches and the woke histogram entry would be added or updated.
+It causes the named synthetic event to be generated with the woke values given in the 'param list'.
+The result is the woke generation of a synthetic event that consists of the woke values contained in those variables at the time the woke invoking event was hit.
+For example, if the woke synthetic event name is 'wakeup_latency', a wakeup_latency event is generated using onmatch(event).trace(wakeup_latency,arg1,arg2).

     There is also an equivalent alternative form available for generating synthetic events.
-In this form, the synthetic event name is used as if it were a function name.
-For example, using the 'wakeup_latency' synthetic event name again, the wakeup_latency event would be generated by invoking it as if it were a function call, with the event field values passed in as
+In this form, the woke synthetic event name is used as if it were a function name.
+For example, using the woke 'wakeup_latency' synthetic event name again, the wakeup_latency event would be generated by invoking it as if it were a function call, with the woke event field values passed in as
     arguments: onmatch(event).wakeup_latency(arg1,arg2).
 The syntax
     for this form is:

       onmatch(matching.event).<synthetic_event_name>(param list)

-    In either case, the 'param list' consists of one or more parameters which may be either variables or fields defined on either the 'matching.event' or the target event.
-The variables or fields specified in the param list may be either fully-qualified or unqualified.
-If a variable is specified as unqualified, it must be unique between the two events.
-A field name used as a param can be unqualified if it refers to the target event, but must be fully qualified if it refers to the matching event.
-A fully-qualified name is of the form 'system.event_name.$var_name' or 'system.event_name.field'.
+    In either case, the woke 'param list' consists of one or more parameters which may be either variables or fields defined on either the woke 'matching.event' or the woke target event.
+The variables or fields specified in the woke param list may be either fully-qualified or unqualified.
+If a variable is specified as unqualified, it must be unique between the woke two events.
+A field name used as a param can be unqualified if it refers to the woke target event, but must be fully qualified if it refers to the woke matching event.
+A fully-qualified name is of the woke form 'system.event_name.$var_name' or 'system.event_name.field'.

-    The 'matching.event' specification is simply the fully qualified event name of the event that matches the target event for the onmatch() functionality, in the form 'system.event_name'.
+    The 'matching.event' specification is simply the woke fully qualified event name of the woke event that matches the woke target event for the onmatch() functionality, in the woke form 'system.event_name'.
 Histogram keys of both events are compared to find if events match.
-In case multiple histogram keys are used, they all must match in the specified order.
+In case multiple histogram keys are used, they all must match in the woke specified order.

-    Finally, the number and type of variables/fields in the 'param list' must match the number and types of the fields in the synthetic event being generated.
+    Finally, the woke number and type of variables/fields in the woke 'param list' must match the woke number and types of the woke fields in the synthetic event being generated.

-    As an example the below defines a simple synthetic event and uses a variable defined on the sched_wakeup_new event as a parameter when invoking the synthetic event.
-Here we define the synthetic event::
+    As an example the woke below defines a simple synthetic event and uses a variable defined on the woke sched_wakeup_new event as a parameter when invoking the woke synthetic event.
+Here we define the woke synthetic event::

       # echo 'wakeup_new_test pid_t pid' >> \